The Amateur Gentleman

 The Amateur Gentleman is a novel by Jeffery Farnol, published in 1913.
 It was made into a silent film in 1920 and again in 1926 and a talking film in 1936 with Douglas Fairbanks, Jr. starring as the protagonist, Barnabas Barty.

 Plot summary

-The format of the novel is essentially that of a bildungsroman.
-It tells the story of Barnabas Barty, the son of John Barty, the former boxing champion of England and landlord of a pub in Kent.
+The novel tells the story of Barnabas Barty, the son of John Barty, the former boxing champion of England and landlord of a pub in Kent.
 At the start of the tale, Barnabas comes fortuitously into the possession of a vast fortune – £700,000, an astronomical amount by Regency standards – and determines to use this fortune to become a gentleman.
 His father objects to this plan and they quarrel.
-They settle their differences in a round of fisticuffs, which Barnabas wins, beating his father fair and square.
+They settle their differences in a round of fisticuffs, which Barnabas wins.
 Barnabas sets off for London to further his ambitions and, on the way there, contrives to make a number of influential friends and enemies.

-Farnol exploits the naïvety of the youth for comic effect.
-For instance, Barnabas is gulled by the chapman who sells him a book on etiquette at an outrageous mark-up.
-At the other end of the spectrum, Farnol is equally disdainful of Barnabas' sophisticated concealment of his identity.